-In March this year I had the pleasure of joining Gemma & Ayo to capture their beautiful wedding at The Barn at Berkeley, a stunning barn venue in South Gloucestershire.
+In March this year I had the pleasure of joining Gemma & Ayo to capture their beautiful Barn at Berkeley wedding.
+The Barn at Berkeley is a stunning barn venue in South Gloucestershire.
 Gemma & Ayo spent the last two years planning their big day and it was worth every minute.

 With the best weather you could ask for this time of year, drinks were had outside after a beautiful ceremony.
 Following the wedding breakfast and speeches, guests were let loose in next door’s adventure park which went down very well to say the least (see photos below for the evidence…).
 An absolute highlight for me was when Ayo changed into traditional Nigerian attire for the reception and together with Gemma was covered in dollar bills by their family on the dance floor!

 That’s enough from me.
 Gemma herself has taken the time to share all the deets of her big day with Ayo underneath the photos below.
 Enjoy!

 How we met… After I finished uni, I moved in with my parents in Gloucestershire so I could save to go travelling.
 I knew absolutely no one and was convinced I would never have a social life again.
 Little did I know I would meet Ayo.
 I started a new job and ended up meeting Ayo through work.
 As he was someone that had worked there for a while, he ended up being given the task of helping me out.
 I was initially extremely shy and would barely even speak to him but eventually we decided to go on a date and it blossomed from there.